neinkeinkaffee/AdventOfCode2025/README.md

 - Respect that everyone has different skill levels
 - Don't spoil puzzles for others before they've had a chance to solve them

-## Prizes 🎁

-Stay tuned for information about prizes for outstanding solutions!

 ## Need Help?

 - Join our community discussions [https://www.linkedin.com/groups/13108731/]